apptainer/singularity-userdocs/singularity_and_docker.rst

                     ||----w |
                     ||     ||

-``docker`` is prepended to ensure that the ``run`` command of Singularity is instructed to boostrap container creation based upon this Docker image; thus creating a complete URI for Singularity.
-Singularity subsequently downloads all the OCI blobs that comprise this image, and converts them into a *single* SIF file - the native format for Singularity containers.
-Because this image from the Docker Hub is cached locally in the ``$HOME/.singularity/cache/oci-tmp/<unique cache string>/lolcow_latest.sif`` directory, the image does not need to be downloaded again (from the Docker Hub) the next time a Singularity ``run`` is executed.
+Here ``docker`` is prepended to ensure that the ``run`` command of Singularity is instructed to boostrap container creation based upon this Docker image, thus creating a complete URI for Singularity.
+Singularity subsequently downloads :ref:`all the OCI blobs that comprise this image <sec:oci_overview>`, and converts them into a *single* SIF file - the native format for Singularity containers.
+Because this image from the Docker Hub is cached locally in the ``$HOME/.singularity/cache/oci-tmp/org.opencontainers.image.ref.name/lolcow_latest.sif`` directory, the image does not need to be downloaded again (from the Docker Hub) the next time a Singularity ``run`` is executed.
 In other words, the cached copy is sensibly reused:

 .. code-block:: none